knakk/sparql/README.md

 ## Query bank

 The package includes a query bank implementaion.
-Write alle your query templates in string or in a separate file if you like, and tag each query with a name.
+Write all your query templates in string or in a separate file if you like, and tag each query with a name.
 You can then easily prepare queries by using the `Prepare` method along with an anonymous struct with variables to interpolate into the query.

 Example usage: